Department of - Health & Behavior Studies

 - Professional development focus: Preparation for professional development in advanced seminar.

-- Full-time students (four courses in each academic semester and summer courses) complete the program in 1 1/2 calendar years.
+- Full-time students (four courses in each academic semester and summer courses) can be in residence for one calendar year and complete the final, advanced practicum via distance learning option where feasible.

 READING SPECIALIST- INITIAL CERTIFICATION (READ-INIT)